 5. Whadjuk Trail Network used QR Code to spread information

 Whadjuk Trail Network on Noongar land in the western suburbs of Perth uses QR Codes on its trails.
 When scanned, the QR Code allows trail users to listen to Aboriginal stories and songs, and to learn additional information about the fauna and flora in the area.

 6. Western Australia Wildflower Society QR Code Treasure Hunt

 In 2014, Western Australia Wildflower Society, organized a treasure hunt using QR Codes to get residents to take notice of the Christmas trees.
-The QR Codes were placed on 20 trees and Perth residents were encouraged to find all QR Codes.
-Nuytsia seedlings were awarded to winners.
+They placed QR Codes on 20 trees and Perth residents were encouraged to find all QR Codes.
+The winners got Nuytsia seedlings.

 The Western Australian Christmas tree, a variety of mistletoe, has declined by 90 per cent in urban areas of Perth in the past 30 years – Emma Wynne, ABC News Australia

 7. Heroes & Villains Walking Tour in Newport

 In 2015, HistoryPoints.org created a walking tour called Heroes & Villains in Newport, New South Wales that features stories on a soldier who returned from the Boer War to kill his wife and a delivery boy who was the hero of the 1909 dock disaster.
 There are Eight QR Codes at different locations across the city centre.